qianfeng2/detREC_program/README.md

 ### Required softwares
 - MAFFT used to align one sequence to another two pre_aligned sequences (https://mafft.cbrc.jp/alignment/software/)
 - SeqKit used to concatenate the two segments for each triple (https://bioinf.shenwei.me/seqkit/download/)
-- Python 2+
+- Python >=3.5
 -- Require Python modules:
-mungo (`pip install git+https://github.com/PapenfussLab/Mungo`)
-Bio
+biopython
 pandas
 scipy
 numpy